Yangsou/erp-website-nextjs/README.md

-# AI+DI Company Website
+# Ai+Di Company Website

-Building AI that reflects human consciousness and enhances our potential for conscious living in the digital age.
+Building Ai that reflects human consciousness and enhances our potential for conscious living in the digital age.

-This is a [Next.js](https://nextjs.org/) project for the AI+DI Company website, featuring a modern, conscious approach to AI technology.
+This is a [Next.js](https://nextjs.org/) project for the Ai+Di Company website, featuring a modern, conscious approach to AI technology.

-## About AI+DI
+## About Ai+Di

-AI+DI (AI that reflects.
+Ai+Di (Ai that reflects.
 Not replaces.) is dedicated to developing AI systems that enhance human wisdom, creativity, and connection.
 We create tools that respect human agency, promote well-being, and foster communities where technology serves humanity's highest aspirations while preserving what makes us uniquely human.

 ## Features